eosrio/hyperion-docs/docs/hyperion.md

 ```

 !!! tip
-    if you came from the script section, you can skip this step and go directly to the Edit configs step below.
+    **if you came from the script section**, you can skip this step and go directly to the Edit configs step below.

 <br>